GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

 {% Aside 'warning' %}
 Even if an API lands unchanged after a successful origin trial, there is a short period between the end of the origin trial and the date the implementation ships in the browser when the API will not be available.
 This is by design.
-If we were to avoid the mandatory total-breakage period, we would bias toward also avoiding breakages in the API surface, which are often needed to improve the API.
+If Chrome were to avoid the mandatory total-breakage period, that would bias toward also avoiding breakages in the API surface, which are often needed to improve the API.
 The final shipping API might be worse for it.
 {% endAside %}